Last Updated on January 14, 2021 by William

 - Hammer: OK, so this one is pretty obvious.
 But really, you only need one hammer, preferably a standard flat-nose claw hammer with a steel head.
 The hammer handle is up to you, as is the overall weight.
 Pick one that’s not too difficult to handle, but that isn’t too cheap, either.
 It’s the tool you’ll most want to last.

 - Multi-Head Screwdriver: You want three basic settings out of your screwdriver – flathead, Phillips-head and Torx, which is a six-point star shape.
 Choose one with a textured or wavy handle for best resistance, and choose a standard size for universal application.
+Check out our list of great hand tool brands so you know you’re getting a solid screwdriver.

 - Cordless Drill: All right, all you DIY-ers.
 When you’re hanging your own curtains or mounting that heavy art, you’ll need a 12-volt cordless drill.
 They’re well worth the cost, and they’re easier to use and store than corded models.
 Find ones with the best settings and applications for your needs.
 You could even have a mini drill press for jewelry making.